Code of Business Conduct and Ethics

 Our success depends on fulfilling our vision and potential with integrity in every aspect of our business.
 To that end, we depend on each of you to ensure that ServiceSource adheres to the highest standards of excellence in all of our business practices.
 Those standards include: complying with the laws of each jurisdiction in which we do business; treating each of our colleagues, customers, vendors and others with dignity and respect; and always striving for excellence in everything we do.

 Our Code is intended to provide guidance to our directors, officers, employees, agents, business partners and others who act on behalf of the Company.
 The Code outlines our values and identifies the rules each of us must follow.
 If you have any ethical questions or concerns, it is your obligation to raise those issues, including by contacting the Legal Department for information and guidance.
-Contact information is provided at the back of the Code.
+Contact information is provided at the back of this Code in the 'Procedural Matters' section.

 Please read the Code thoroughly.
-If you have any questions, please speak with your manager, the Human Resources Department, or the Company's Legal Department as appropriate.
+If you have any questions, please speak with your manager, the Human Resources Department, or ServiceSource's Legal Department as appropriate.
 If you observe any misconduct, or suspect a violation of the Code, do not hesitate to contact the Legal Department immediately.

 Thank you for your help in ensuring that ServiceSource maintains the highest standards of ethics and integrity.